intel-mpx/intel-mpx.github.io/pages/pages-root-folder/index.md

 * [SafeCode](http://safecode.cs.illinois.edu/) is an _object-based_ approach.
 Its main idea is enforcing the intended referent, i.e., making sure that pointer manipulations do not change the pointer's referent object.[^pointervsobject]

 In this work, we present results of our experiments and discuss applicability of MPX.
-We also analyze [microarchitectural details of MPX](/design) on a set of [microbenchmarks](/microbenchmarks), as well as differences between two existing implementations of MPX in two major compilers---ICC and GCCX.
+We also analyze [microarchitectural details of MPX](/design) on a set of [microbenchmarks](/microbenchmarks), as well as differences between two existing implementations of MPX in two major compilers---ICC and GCC.

 ### Quick overview of results {#results}